-Pamela Tom is a writer, director, and producer whose work often explores art, social justice, and the Asian American experience.
-Her award-winning documentary, Tyrus, premiered at the 42nd Telluride Film Festival and had its national broadcast on the Emmy-nominated season of PBS’s American Masters.
+Pamela Tom is an Emmy Award-winning writer, director, and producer whose work often explores art, social justice, and the Asian American experience.
+Her Emmy Award-winning documentary, Tyrus, premiered at the 42nd Telluride Film Festival and had its national broadcast on the Emmy-nominated season of PBS’s American Masters.
 Her short narrative film, Two Lies, about a divorced Chinese American mother who undergoes plastic surgery to make her eyes rounder, premiered at the Sundance Film Festival and screened in hundreds of film festivals around the world.
-Her most recent film, Finding Home: A Foster Youth Story, about the lives and struggles of four teens as they prepare for life outside the foster care system, aired on PBS and has been nominated for a 2019 Los Angeles Emmy and Los Angeles Press Club Award.
+Her most recent film, Finding Home: A Foster Youth Story, about the lives and struggles of four teens as they prepare for life outside the foster care system, aired on PBS and won the 2019 Los Angeles Emmy and Los Angeles Press Club Award.
 Tom has produced films in the US, Africa, Asia and the Caribbean on subjects ranging from religion to cutting edge technology, nuclear war, and women’s rights.
 She directed legendary actor Sidney Poitier in a monologue to promote the original Showtime movie, Mandela and DeKlerk and a feature documentary about his life for Bahamian television.
 Tom received a Walt Disney Writing Fellowship and a Dorothy Arzner Award for Outstanding Woman Director.
 She served as the Director of Diversity at Film Independent where she helped nurture the careers of hundreds of filmmakers including Jon Chu (Crazy Rich Asians).
 She received her BA with honors from Brown University and MFA from UCLA’s School of Theater, Film, and Television.
 She’s a 5th generation native Angeleno.

 GWENDOLYN GIOVANNA WYNNE